ArcelorMittalBelgium/AI-image-recognition/_chapter/image-operations.md

 ##Dilation
 Normally, in cases like noise removal, erosion is followed by dilation.
 Because, erosion removes white noises, but it also shrinks our object.
 So we dilate it.
-Since noise is gone, they won’t come back, but our object area increases.
+Since noise is gone, they wonâ€™t come back, but our object area increases.
 It is also useful in joining broken parts of an object.

     kernel = np.ones((kernelsize_x,kernelsize_y),np.uint8)
     dilation = cv2.dilate(img,kernel,iterations = 1)